tynrare/webpack-template/README.md

 My webpack template with:
 - Debug dev server
 - Babel preset
 - async/await.
-It adds additional 900kB, so if you want to disable it - delete `require("babel-polyfill")` in index.js
+It adds additional 900kB, so if you want to disable it - delete `'babel-polyfill'` in `entry` array webpack.config.js
-- logger instead default console (cgn.logger.log)
+- logger instead default console (cgn.log.log)
 - eslinter.
 Also [jsdoc plugin](https://github.com/gajus/eslint-plugin-jsdoc) for it
 - tests, coverage stats